Lizbeth Benacquisto: Florida Senate

 In 2010, incumbent Democratic State Senator Dave Aronberg opted against seeking another term in the state senate, instead choosing to run for Attorney General of Florida.
-Benacquisto ran to succeed him, and narrowly defeated State Representative Sharon J. Merchant and Mike Lameyer in the Republican primary.
+Benacquisto ran to succeed him, and narrowly defeated State Representative Sharon Merchant and Mike Lameyer in the Republican primary.
 In the general election, Benacquisto faced off against Kevin J. Rader, a state representative and the Democratic nominee.
 The district spanned from West Palm Beach on the Gold Coast to Cape Coral on the Sun Coast.
 Rader accused Benacquisto of committing 105 election law violations in a television advertisement, a claim which Politifact rated as a true statement.
 Benacquisto was further attacked for opposing a woman's right to choose, in cases of "rape, incest, even to save a woman's life," which Benacquisto responded to by noting that she had been raped years earlier and that Rader "crossed the line" with his advertisement.
 The Rader campaign, however, stood by the advertisement.

 In the end, following a toughly-fought campaign, Benacquisto defeated her opponent by a surprisingly wide margin, winning 54% of the vote to pick up the seat for the Republican Party.

 When Florida Senate districts were reconfigured in 2012, Benacquisto ran for re-election in the 30th District.
 It included most of the old 27th, but not her home in Wellington, which had been drawn out of the district along with the rest of the old 27th's share of Palm Beach County.
 She moved to Fort Myers in the new 30th District, won her party's nomination unopposed, and faced off against Democratic nominee Debbie Jordan in the general election.
 The Naples Daily News endorsed Benacquisto for re-election, praising her for the fact that she "sponsored the Andrew Widman Act to better track dangerous criminals and the Silver Alert Program to protect seniors astray."